-Since its inception, the SPIRE Scholarship Program has awarded 74 scholarships for a total of $39,000 to credit union members.
+Since its inception, the SPIRE Scholarship Program has awarded 76 scholarships for a total of $40,000 to credit union members.
 “We are so honored to give youth an opportunity to further their education and chase their dreams,” says Dan Stoltz, SPIRE President/CEO, “The scholarship program truly embraces the SPIRE philosophy of improving lives and giving back to community.”